MeMattStone/bitbucket-auto-deploy/README.md

 # BitBucket Auto-Deploy for ServerPilot

+**Please Note:** _This project has been archived on GitHub and moved to it's new home on BitBucket (kind of makes sense really!) and can be found here: https://bitbucket.org/matt-stone/bitbucket-auto-deploy/_

 Deploy your repositories automatically from BitBucket to ServerPilot apps.
 This script can be easily modified to suit most LAMP environments, not just ServerPilot.

 ## Getting Started